runtypes/runtypes/README.md

 ## Optional properties

-An `Object` runtype should be able to express optional properties.
+`Object` runtypes should be able to express optional properties.
 There's a modifier to do that: `.optional()`.

 ```ts
 Object({ x: Number.optional() })